TylerKalosza/PlexPi/README.md

 Let's now change the ownership of that directory, run the command `sudo chown -R pi:pi /mnt/media`.

 Next need to add the disk to the **fstab** file so that the drive is mounted automatically every time the system boots.
 Type the command `sudo blkid` to list info about the disk.
 We need to copy the UUID of the drive.
 From here we need to edit the **fstab** file, type the command `sudo nano /etc/fstab` to edit the file in Nano.
-Add the following line to the file, replacing the empty GUID with the UUID of the drive.
+Add the following line to the file, replacing the empty UUID with the UUID of the drive.

 **UUID=00000000-0000-0000-0000-000000000000 /mnt/media ext4 defaults 0 1**